MarioLiebisch/a-maze-batz/readme.md

 * Make sure that tunnels and choke points are at least 10-12 pixels wide.
 * Green pixels (RGB: 0/255/0) are potential starting positions.
 If there's more than one position available, the actual starting position will be picked at random.
 * Red pixels (RGB: 255/0/0) are potential goal positions, i.e. where Batsie may be found.
+* Blue pixels (RGB: 0/0/255) create random water drops that will be visible.